 The first things I usually place on my boards are any bowls or serving dishes.
 I start with something that I want to be a focal point and place that toward the middle.
 For my Christmas charcuterie board, I selected the sugared cranberries and cranberry sauce (made with Swerve to cut down on calorie).
 I thought they were so pretty and a good way to draw the eye to the center of the board.

 For these sugared cranberries, I just mixed equal parts (1 cup each) of sugar and water and heated it on the stove until the sugar dissolved (but not to boiling).
 I let the mixture cool a bit and then poured it over a bowl of washed cranberries.
 Then, I let the berries soak for 1-2 hours.
 Next, I lifted them out of the bowl with a slotted spoon and placed them on a baking rack to dry.

 After about an hour, I removed them from a rack and tossed them in a bowl of white sugar.
 Finally, I used the dry slotted spoon to remove them from the bowl and place them in my serving dish.
 So easy and so delicious!

 Choosing a color scheme

 Sometimes, I choose a color scheme for my board to represent a holiday or special occasion.
-For Christmastime this year, I decided to use red and green.
+For Christmastime this year, I decided to use red and green and include lots of fruits and raw vegetables.
 Before I did my online grocery order, I wrote out a list of potential red and green foods I could use.
-In addition, the Hy-Vee Aisles Online grocery store I used let me search for foods by color.
+If you order your groceries online, some stores let you search for foods by color.
 I just typed in “red” and “green” foods and it gave me all sorts of possibilities.